About this Program

 Why Study at Eastern

 Our unique critical disability studies minor is the first such program at any university in Michigan, and will provide you with a comprehensive and critical understanding of disability studies.
-You will gain the knowledge, skills and resources to advocate as a personal with disabilities or work with people with disabilities.
+You will gain the knowledge, skills and resources to advocate as a disabled person or work with people with disabilities.

 In addition, our program: